Will Pomerantz: Career

 After graduate school Pomerantz joined Futron, an aerospace consultancy that eventually became acquired by Avascent.

 In 2005 Pomerantz joined X Prize Foundation, acting as Director of Space Prizes.
 He was promoted to Senior Director of Space Projects and helped to create both the Google Lunar X Prize and Northrop Grumman Lunar Lander Challenge.

 In 2010, Pomerantz contributed a chapter to the textbook Space Commerce.
 He joined Virgin Galactic in 2011 and was appointed vice president.
 He was determined to use the SpaceShipTwo to support educational and research payloads as well as space tourism.

 He spoke at the 2013 TEDxPCC at the Expanding Horizons of Understanding event, where he discussed why humans explore space.
 Pomerantz led the effort to launch the LauncherOne, which allows people to launch small satellites from an air-launched system.
 He was the first employee of Virgin Orbit, which will 3D print rockets and engines for satellite launches.

-In 2024 he was selected as a Karman Fellow for his work in space exploration.
+In 2024, he was selected as a Karman Fellow by The Karman Project for his work in space exploration.
 His wife is the NASA Jet Propulsion Laboratory engineer Diana Trujillo.